• Facebook

 Ingredients

-• 1 red onion, large, cubed
+• 1 red onion, (large), cubed

 • 2 garlic cloves, sliced

-• 1 carrot, large, peeled and diced
+• 1 carrot, (large), peeled and diced

-• 2 pound arracacha or celeriac, [0.9 kilo], peeled and cubed
+• 2 pound arracacha, peeled and cubed

-• 1½ quart vegetable stock, [1½ liters]
+• 1½ quart vegetable broth, [1½ liters]

-• 1½ teaspoons salt, (or more, to taste)
+• 1½ teaspoon salt, (or more, to taste)

-• ½ teaspoon freshly-cracked black pepper (or more, to taste)
+• ½ teaspoon freshly-cracked black pepper, (or more, to taste)

 Preparation

-Step 1: Sauteing vegetables
+1. Sauteing vegetables

-Sauteing vegetables.
+• Sauteing vegetables.

-Adding broth.
+• Adding broth.

-Remove from the heat and let it cool to room temperature.
+Remove from heat and let cool to room temperature.

-Blending.
+• Blending.

-Reheating soup.
+4. Reheating

-Reheating soup.
+• Reheating soup.

 Pour into a pot and reheat, adding more water if you find it too thick.